-When caring is good enough, Your child will sense you are available and responsive, this leads to a sense of trust and security.
-They will view the world and as safe and develop a “good internal working model”.
+When caring is good enough, Your child will sense you are available and responsive, leading to a sense of trust and security.
+They will view the world as safe and develop a “good internal working model”.

-- When something happens my parent knows what to do and soothes me, I am safe and I know how to soothe myself,
+- When something happens, my parent knows what to do and soothes me, I am safe, and I know how to comfort myself,

-- My parent understands me, I am worthwhile/wanted, I am capable and I am lovable.
+- My parent understands me, and I am worthwhile/wanted; I am capable and lovable.

 2. Insecure Attachment Styles

-- When things happen, my parent shouts, my parent does not know what to do.
-I don’t feel better, I can’t help myself feel better
+- When things happen, my parent shouts and does not know what to do.
+I don’t feel better, and I can’t help myself feel better.

-- My parent is frightened, I am frightened too, is it my fault, am I bad?
+- My parent is frightened, and I am frightened too.
+Is it my fault, or am I wrong?

 There are three types of Insecure Attachment Styles:

-- Avoidant – the child actively seeks to meet his/her own needs.
+- Avoidant – the child actively seeks to meet their own needs.

-- Ambivalent – will seek support but not know what to do with it.
+- Ambivalent – will seek support but do not know what to do with it.

-- Disorganised – the child will be unpredictable, exhibiting difficult to understand and distressed behaviours.
+- Disorganised – the child will be unpredictable, exhibiting difficulty understanding and distressing behaviours.